SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

 To try this feature with Poetry Slam Manager, you have two options:

-A. Clone the repository of the Partner Reference Application.
+1. Clone the repository of the Partner Reference Application.
 Check out the *main-multi-tenant* branch and enhance the application step-by-step.

-B. Alternatively, check out the *main-multi-tenant-features* branch, in which the feature is already included.
+2. Alternatively, check out the *main-multi-tenant-features* branch, where the feature is already included.

-The following section describes how you enhance the *main-multi-tenant* branch (option A).
+The following section describes how to enhance the *main-multi-tenant* branch (option 1).

 ## Optional: Add API-Specific Authorizations